 Otavalo can be visited as a day tour from Quito, but if you have time I’d recommend staying overnight to get a real feel for the town.
 If you are looking for Otavalo tours, check out these options with GetYourGuide:

 There is more to this little town than just Otavalo Market

 In nearby Plaza Bolivar I sat and watched for a while as children played in the square.
 Music was coming from somewhere, a couple of hippy travellers were selling handmade bracelets as you often find in squares in South America.
 In the centre there is an ugly statue of the head of Rumiñawi, and a church, the Santuario del Señor de las Angustias, watches over the square.

+In Otavalo there was more more indigenous culture visible than in busy Quito.
 The traditional dress of the women here is quite beautiful, if not particularly practical.
 They wear ankle length straight black or blue skirts, usually layered with a slit to allow for easy movement.
-Coupled with white lacy blouse, and a brightly sewn belt with patterns of flowers or foliage in various colours.
-Canvas sandals, hair tied back in a single plait, or covered with a headscarf.
+Coupled with white lacy blouse, and a brightly sewn belt with patterns of flowers or foliage in various colours, they are stunning.
+Add canvas sandals, and hair tied back in a single plait, or covered with a headscarf.
 The ensemble is always accompanied by narrow strings of colourful beads.
 The men usually have long hair tied back in a plait too, and often hats are worn by men and women, sometimes decorated with a feather or two.

 I enjoyed spending a couple of days in Otavalo, just soaking up more of the culture here that is disappearing in Quito.